Jurickson Profar Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.88 team ERA that ranks seventh among all MLB pitching staffs.
+- The Rays have the seventh-ranked team ERA across all MLB pitching staffs (3.88).

-- The Rays allow the fourth-fewest home runs in baseball (133 total, 1.1 per game).
+- Rays pitchers combine to give up 134 home runs (1.1 per game), the fourth-fewest in baseball.

-- Littell (2-4 with a 3.99 ERA and 41 strikeouts in 47 1/3 innings pitched) gets the start for the Rays, his eighth of the season.

-- In his most recent time out on Wednesday against the San Francisco Giants, the righty tossed 5 2/3 innings, giving up two earned runs while surrendering three hits.
+- In his most recent appearance on Wednesday against the San Francisco Giants, the righty tossed six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.